A three-generation legacy of service - and salsa - at UNI

 When Rita and Roland Carrillo first moved to Cedar Falls from San Antonio in 1987, their plan was to stay in the area for two years.
 Roland had just gotten a job working in the Office of Financial Aid at the University of Northern Iowa, and they hoped to return to San Antonio to be close to family.
 Nearly 40 years later, the Carrillo family has built a strong history of working at UNI that stretches to three generations and comes with a salsa bearing the family name that is served on campus.

-Rita and Roland Carrillo with their grandchildren
+Roland and Rita Carrillo with their grandchildren

 Both Roland and Rita spent over two decades working at UNI.
 Their granddaughter Isabella works at UNI now.